cncf/wg-serverless/workflow/spec/spec.md

     "type": "object",
     "description": "Defines what events to act upon and actions to be performed", "properties": {
-        "eventCondition": {
+        "expression": {
-          "description": " Boolean expression which consists of one or more Event operands and the Boolean operators", "$ref": "#/definitions/condition"
+          "description": " Boolean expression which consists of one or more Event operands and the Boolean operators", "$ref": "#/definitions/expression"
         },
         "timeout": {
             "type": "string",
-            "description": "Time period to wait for incoming events which match the condition (ISO 8601 format)" },
+            "description": "Time period to wait for incoming events which match the expression (ISO 8601 format)" },
         "actionMode": {
             "type" : "string",